-Basal ganglia: The area of the brain that plays an important role in positive forms of motivation, including the pleasurable effects of healthy activities like eating, socializing, and sex, and are also involved in the formation of habits and routines.
-These areas form a key node of what is sometimes called the brain’s “reward circuit.”
+Basal ganglia: The area of the brain that plays a vital role in positive forms of motivation, including the pleasurable effects of healthy activities like eating, socializing, and sex, and is also involved in forming habits and routines.
+These areas include a crucial node of what is sometimes called the brain’s “reward circuit.”

-Benzodiazepine: A type of CNS depressant sometimes prescribed to relieve anxiety, panic, or acute stress reactions.
+Benzodiazepine: A CNS depressant sometimes prescribed to relieve anxiety, panic, or acute stress reactions.
 Some benzodiazepines are prescribed short-term to promote sleep.
-Diazepam (Valium®) and alprazolam (Xanax®) are among the most widely prescribed benzodiazepine medications.
+Diazepam (Valium®) and alprazolam (Xanax®) are the most widely prescribed benzodiazepine medications.

-Bipolar Disorder: A disorder that causes severe and unusually high and low shifts in mood, energy, and activity levels as well as unusual shifts in the ability to carry out day-to-day tasks.
+Bipolar Disorder: A disorder that causes severe and unusually high and low shifts in mood, energy, and activity levels and unusual changes in the ability to carry out day-to-day tasks.
 (Also known as “Manic Depression”)

-Brainstem: A group of brain structures that process sensory information and control basic functions needed for survival such as breathing, heart rate, blood pressure, and arousal.
+Brainstem: A group of brain structures that process sensory information and control essential functions needed for survival, such as breathing, heart rate, blood pressure, and arousal.

-Buprenorphine: An opioid partial agonist medication prescribed for the treatment of opioid addiction that relieves drug cravings without producing the high or dangerous side effects of other opioids.
+Buprenorphine: An opioid partial agonist medication prescribed to treat opioid addiction that relieves drug cravings without producing the high or dangerous side effects of other opioids.

-Cannabidiol (CBD): A component of the marijuana plant without mind-altering effects that is being studied for possible medical uses.
+Cannabidiol (CBD): A component of the marijuana plant without mind-altering effects that are being studied for possible medical uses.

-Cannabinoid receptor: The receptor in the brain that recognizes and binds cannabinoids that are produced in the brain (anandamide) or outside the body (THC).
+Cannabinoid receptor: The receptor in the brain that recognizes and binds cannabinoids produced in the brain (anandamide) or outside the body (THC).

 Cannabinoids: Chemicals that bind to cannabinoid receptors in the brain.
-They are found naturally in the brain (anandamide, 2-arachidonoylglycerol) and also in marijuana (THC and CBD).
-They are involved in a variety of mental and physical processes, including memory, thinking, concentration, movement, pain regulation, food intake, and reward.
+They are found naturally in the brain (anandamide, 2-arachidonoylglycerol) and marijuana (THC and CBD).
+They are involved in various mental and physical processes, including memory, thinking, concentration, movement, pain regulation, food intake, and reward.

-Cannabis: Another name for the marijuana plant, Cannabis sativa.
+Cannabis: Another name for the marijuana plant is Cannabis sativa.

 Cardiovascular system: The system consisting of the heart and blood vessels.
 It delivers nutrients and oxygen to all cells in the body.